rahulkumaran/Utlyz-CLI/README.md

 Currently, Utlyz supports 2 things:
 1) Facebook Access
 2) Checking cricket scores and schedules (from Cricbuzz)
+3) Getting lyrics of songs
+4) Searching on google and wikipedia

 ## FacebookCLI
 Let's you to access your FB account from the command line and returns various things number of unread notifications,